Jensen-holm/Sequence-Plus/README.md

 I worked backwards from the 50ft. from home plate mark, and tried to estimate release position.
 Comparing this to actual release position will help me get an idea of how accurate / inaccurate this is.

 ![Position Estimation Accuracy](assets/ball_loc_accuracy_table.png)

-# Sequencing

-Once I have this data, I map each pitch with the one that was previously thrown and add them as features with the prefix `prev_`.

-All of the code for both sequencing and the added features, including 3D metrics, is located in [feature_engineering.ipynb](notebooks/feature_engineering.ipynb)

-After feature engineering is done, I serialize the polars LazyFrame graph into [data/sequence_pitches_lf](data/sequence_pitches_lf) where I then pick it up in [notebooks/feature_selection.ipynb](notebooks/feature_selection.ipynb)

 # Road Map